-Here’s a photo of Monique and I, with a couple of other Plan staff members, at a meeting:
+Here’s a photo of Monique and I, with a couple of other Plan staff members (Lijia and Narda), at a meeting:

 One of Monique’s greatest achievements in Tuluá, of many, was the creation of what became “Barrio Internacional.”
 When I arrived in Tuluá, Monique was already working with a large group of around 200 single mothers, helping them get organized to obtain financial support from the Colombian government to help build their own homes.